Comparative evaluation of point process forecasts

-The previous subsections introduce the concepts of consistency and elicitability for distributions of some generic random variable $Y$ and a functional $T$.
-The central objective of this manuscript is to show that both ideas and the related statistical methods can be transferred to the point process setting.
-This gives valuable tools for comparative forecast evaluation of a variety of statistical properties for point processes (see Section~\ref{sec:scoring4PP} for examples).
-For clarity of presentation, we distinguish three different point process scenarios, based on common applications:

-\begin{description} \item{\bf Scenario A} (purely spatial) In this scenario the process is defined on either a single domain (Scenario A1), or non-overlapping subdomains with no (or little) dependence between them (Scenario A2).
-Examples include the points which an observer fixates in an image \citep{Bartetal2013} or the locations of trees in a forest \citep{StoyPent2000}.
-Stationarity is a common simplifying assumption in this context.

-\item{\bf Scenario B} (purely temporal) In this scenario, there is no spatial component and the process consists of points in time only.
-Examples are the arrival times of e-mails \citep{Foxetal2016} or times of infections with a disease \citep{Schoenbetal2019}.
-In this special setting the directional character of time allows for a distinct interpretation and treatment.

-\item{\bf Scenario C} (spatio-temporal) Additional to the spatial component, processes in this scenario possess a temporal component, which could be discrete (Scenario C1) or continuous (Scenario C2).
-Examples are locations of crime hotspots in a city \citep{Mohleretal2011} or earthquakes over time in a specific region \citep{Ogata1998,Zhuangetal2002}. \end{description}

-In order to compare forecasts in each of these scenarios, the ideas of the previous subsection can be used as follows.
-Let $\Phi$ be a point process and $S$ a scoring function such that $S(a, \Phi)$ is the score of the report $a \in \sA$.
-Moreover, assume that $S$ is strictly consistent for a statistical property of point processes e.g.\ the intensity.
-Section~\ref{sec:scoring4PP} discusses which other properties and scoring functions are available, as well as technical details.
+To illustrate the idea, we introduce a simple point process scenario, which is motivated by our earthquake forecasting case study (Section~\ref{sec:case}).
+Let $\Phi$ be a spatial point process which models the locations of earthquake epicentres in a specified region during a period of seven days.
+Let $S$ be a scoring function such that $S(r, \Phi)$ is the score of the forecast report $r \in \sA$, and assume that $S$ is strictly consistent for a statistical property of point processes, e.g.\ the intensity measure (see Section~\ref{subsec:Intensity}).